LuksOracle/twitter-external-adapter/README.md

 Next, you need to make the request coming from your oracle accessible to your node.

-This TOML file should do, but make sure to change the contract address to be your oracle address:
+This TOML file should do, but make sure to change the contract address to be your oracle contract address:

 ```
 type = "directrequest"